cp-rep/ThemeSwitcher/README.md

 from Fluxbox and was very impressed with the amount of visual customization it provided.
-I then started doing some research into color themes and found that many Linux tools, such as Terminal Emulators, also can use color themes and many of can use the "same" theme.
-So ThemeSwitcher came from the motivation of wanting an easier way to manage and apply themes across these applications that support it as well as having already built an NCurses windowing framework in a different project.
+I then started doing some research into color themes and found that many Linux tools, such as Terminal Emulators, also use themes and can apply the "same" color palettes.
+So ThemeSwitcher came from this main motivation of wanting an easier way to manage and apply color themes across Linux applications that support them.
+Secondly, I have having already built an NCurses windowing framework in a different project that would accelerate the development process.